Project vicinity between Port Angeles and Sequim. See larger map.

 This project widens the last two-lane section of US 101 between Sequim and Port Angeles.

-- Although mainline traffic has been shifted to the new alignment, the existing business along the corridor are still easily accessible and open for business.
+- Existing business along the corridor are remain accessible and open for business.

 Why is WSDOT